Nathan Fillion's secret 'Uncharted' fan film could lead to 'something further'

 For years, gamers have been dream-casting Fillion as Nathan Drake, the thrill-seeking tomb raider of the Uncharted franchise.
 This became reality (albeit unofficially) in a story centered on the lost treasure of the Flor de la Mar ship.
 Stephen Lang of Avatar portrays Nathan’s old friend and mentor Sully, Episodes’ Mircea Monroe pops in as Nathan’s wife, Elena, and the cast is rounded out by Geno Segers and Ernie Reyes Jr.

 Now what seemed like a one-and-done passion project could become something more.
 Ungar tells EW he has already received “a couple emails” about “what this could mean as a digital series or something further.”
 So keep your fingers crossed.
 “I think if it makes sense and if it’s done right, I’d be thrilled to have a conversation about it and possibly see this specific story continue,” he says.
-(Sony did not respond to request for comment about Ungar and Fillion’s short, or the status of its Uncharted movie.)
+(Sony had no official comment to make at this time about Ungar and Fillion’s short, or the status of its Uncharted movie.)

 Ungar and Fillion spoke with EW over the phone to discuss how they secretly shot the short over one week in May, using the games as inspiration, and Uncharted game developer Naughty Dog’s response to it.